 This totals 135USD per month, or 1,620USD per year, which is 5% of a 32,400USD yearly income.
 It covers a large range of issues, chosen to reflect the various dimensions of our non-anthropocentric production and consumption as a species.

 The budget demonstrates that with a small donation it is possible to actually make a large and measurable impact as an individual.
 These calculations have been extremely conservative on purpose, and I have refused to double count benefits (e.g. work by the WWF would also have impacts on the carbon footprint, but I did not count it twice).
 I should warn, however, that I am not a subject matter expert, and so if you are more experienced in any of the fields I have mentioned in this article and can help suggest improvements, please send me an email!

 Net-positive living is just the beginning!
 There are so many other important issues to consider in the world, and if you make more than 32,400USD (pre-tax) per year, perhaps you can donate even more than the small budget I set in this article.
 Please feel free to explore Giving What We Can, GiveWell, and 80,000 hours.

 As a final note, I should emphasize that in this article, I have only focused on the financial.
 Financial ballparks are not the only approach nor guaranteed to be the best approach to the world’s problems.
-It is absolutely vital to also change our behaviours - to recycle when possible, to choose renewable sources, and to reduce our materialism.
+In fact, there are many ways where cost-effective estimates are misleading.
+Personally, I believe that ethical offsetting is not enough, and it is absolutely vital to also change our behaviours - to recycle when possible, to choose renewable sources, and to reduce our materialism.
 Everybody will have their own unique and valuable contributions to the world, so I urge all readers to research, evaluate, and do the best you can, in your own way.

 We can change things.